Lots of metabolism talk below, but first a brief intro. My “muse,” if you will.

 I’m not saying none of the fat mass in a morbidly obese patient with >50% body fat didn’t come from carbs – no, DNL is constantly occurring, but so is fat oxidation, “turnover,” such that fat balance is maintained.
 But most of the body fat in the morbidly obese comes from dietary fat.
 Excess carbs are burned in preference to other fuels and stored as glycogen long before they are converted into body fat.
 Obesity does not occur due to massive carbohydrate overfeeding; it occurs due the storage of dietary fat, no matter how much or little is consumed.

-If you like what I do and want to support it, consider becoming a Patron!
-Five bucks a month for full access.
-It’s ad-free and you can cancel if it sucks ????
+Check out my Patreon campaign!
+Five bucks a month for full access and you can cancel if it sucks 🙂